honeytrap/honeytrap-docs/docs/home/contribute/page-templates.md

 <h2 id="concept_template">Concept template</h2>

-<p>A concept page explains some aspect of Honeytrap.
+<p>A concept page explains some aspect of HoneyTrap.
 For example, a concept
 page might describe the Listener object and explain the role it plays as an application is deployed, scaled, and updated.
 Typically, concept pages don't include sequences of steps, but instead provide links to tasks or